Meringue Torte with Peppermint Cream

 - 2/3 cup crushed soft peppermint candies

-- Place egg whites in a large bowl; let stand at room temperature for 30 minutes.
-Add the water, vinegar, extract, salt and food coloring if desired; beat on medium speed until soft peaks form.
+- Let egg whites stand at room temperature 30 minutes.
+Add water, vinegar, extract, salt and, if desired, food coloring; beat on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.

-- With a pencil, draw three 5-in. x 8-in. rectangles on a sheet of parchment paper.
-Place paper, pencil mark down, on baking sheets.
+- Preheat oven to 300°.
+With a pencil, draw three 8x5-in. rectangles on parchment paper.
+Place paper, pencil marks down, on baking sheets.
 Spread meringue evenly over each rectangle.

-- Bake at 300° for 20 minutes.
+- Bake 20 minutes.
 Turn oven off; leave meringues in oven for 1-1/2 hours.
-Remove from the oven and cool on baking sheets.
+Remove from oven; cool on baking sheets.
 When cooled completely, remove meringues from paper.

 - In a microwave, melt chocolate and shortening; stir until smooth.
-Spread over tops of meringues.
+Spread a third of the chocolate mixture over each meringue.
 In a large bowl, beat cream until stiff peaks form; fold in peppermint candies.

-- Place a meringue shell on a serving plate; top with 2/3 cup peppermint cream.
+- Place a chocolate-covered meringue on a serving plate; top with a third of the peppermint cream.
 Repeat layers twice.
-Garnish with chocolate curls and additional crushed candies.
-Yield: 8 servings.
+Top with chocolate curls and additional crushed candies.

-Originally published as Meringue Torte with Peppermint Cream in Taste of Home's Holiday & Celebrations Cookbook Annual 2011, p61
+Originally published as Betty's Mint Meringue in Holiday & Celebrations Cookbook 2011